jacobmw/puppet-assessment/README.md

 On completion of the above (you may need to do one or more extra things), the expectation is that you should be able to go to http://localhost:8080 in your web browser and get some output.
 You should be able to refresh the page and get an almost instant response back.

-Stopping the `go-service` process or service should not stop the output being availalbe to the browser.
+Stopping or killing the `go-service` process or service should not stop the output being available to the browser.

+## Bonus points

+Add some form of logging of requests.

+## Other considerations for disscussion / thinking about

+How would you make sure the application is secure, is there anything in particular to worry about?
+How would you know if the app was working or not?
+What would you change or advise the potential client or dev team to change or think about?